Cranberry Orange Flag Cake Recipe

 5.5 TBSP Water

-Once your cake has cooled completely, top it with the icing.
+Once your cake has cooled completely, top it with the frosting.
 I used an angled cake spatula to spread it on, then I used a piece of parchment paper and rubbed my hands on top to make it extra smooth (this is a gentle motion).
-If you need to cut your cake, I suggest doing so after you add the icing.
+If you need to cut your cake, I suggest doing so after you add the frosting.
 This will make it easier for you when you get near the edges.
 If you pre-cut, you may end up causing some tearing or crumbling.